CollinWen/Image-Comparator-Dockerfile/README.md

 ## Setting up Image-Comparator in a Docker container ##

-All code from the image-comparator can be found here: https://github.com/CollinWen/Image-Comparator
+All code for the Image-Comparator can be found here: https://github.com/CollinWen/Image-Comparator

 The dockerfile will automatically create a docker image for the Image-Comaparator and set up a database.
 A docker image can be run as a virtual linux system, which will be used to deploy the web server.
 Once the docker image is built and run, the admin can insert custom image datasets and create image classify/compare tasks.